ZENPE-HOLDING/GYA-ZENPE/README.md

 # GYA/致链公链
-We are really excited that our public chain is now built!
+We are really excited that our public chain project is now built!
-And pls visit our explorer in blockchian system at
+And please visit our explorer in blockchian system at
 http://browse.zenpe-holding.com/accounts